Welcome Blessings!

 Aligning with God’s Truth

 The Bible is a story about God’s relationship with humanity.
-It’s important to interpret verses in a way that aligns with the Bible’s overall message: God’s love, justice, and plan for salvation.
+Interpreting verses that align with the Bible’s overall message—God’s love, justice, and plan for salvation—is essential.

-You might ask but what is it?
-Theological context is the information about the beliefs and teachings of the author and the audience and how they relate to the revelation and will of God.
+What is it?
+Theological context is information about the beliefs and teachings of the author and the audience and how they relate to God’s revelation and will.
 It will aid us in understanding the meaning and significance of the Bible verses and how they reveal God’s character and actions.

-For example, if a verse appears to contradict another passage, it’s helpful to look at the overarching themes in Scripture.
+For example, if a verse contradicts another passage, looking at the overarching themes in Scripture is helpful.
 Does it align with God’s character?
 If not, it may be taken out of context.

 Questions to ask: